-This webinar offers guidance on the transition programme for schools and colleges.
+This webinar explains what the T Level Transition Programme is and how it works.
 The webinar was delivered on 21 January 2021.

 Right, excellent okay let's get started then.